fdocr/udl-server/README.md

 `https://udl.fdo.cr` is a **public (free to use) UDL Server** instance for anyone to try out and use on your own.
 It has usage limits (throttling), which should be more than enough for most low-medium traffic websites.

 If this service adds value to you or your company please consider sponsoring me right here on GitHub.
-I offer different sponsor tiers too where I will host a private instance without usage limits for high traffic websites.
-[Read more about this on my profile](https://github.com/sponsors/fdocr) to support my OSS work.
+I offer different sponsor tiers too where I will host a private instance without usage limits for ensured reliability.
+[Read more about this on my profile](https://github.com/sponsors/fdocr) to support the OSS work I do on my free time.

 ## Self host

 The project makes it easy for you to self host a UDL Server.
-The easiest and recommended way to do this is to:
+The easiest way to do this is to:

 1. Fork this repository
 1. Configure a PaaS to automatically deploy from your fork repository